- Inorganic chemical

 Potassium acetate can be used as a Deicer, Food Additives, Medicines, As catalyst in production of Polyurethanes also.

 - Deicing: Potassium Acetate is an ideal deicing agent which can melt or prevent the formation of ice.
-It is a good alternative to chloride salts, like calcium chloride or magnesium chloride; because of its less corrosiveness and aggression on soils.
+It is a good alternative to chloride salts, like calcium chloride; because of its less corrosiveness and aggression on soils.
 These properties of potassium salt makes it ideal to be used at airport runways.
 This salt quickly cools down and forms a crust over burning oils, therefore, is used in class K fire extinguishers as an extinguishing agent.

 - Food additive: It can be used in the food processing industry as a preservative and acidity regulator.
 E number E261 is the label given to this salt in the European Union and also approved to be used in countries, like Australia, New Zealand and USA.
 Potassium hydrogen diacetate (CAS #4251-29-0 ) with formula KH(OOCCH3)2 is a related food additive which has similar number that of potassium acetate.